jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 ## Run the Application in a Client/Server Topology

-Now that we have a simple Spring Boot, VMware GemFire `ClientCache` application running locally inside our IDE, we want to expand on this bit and switch to a client/server topology.
+Now that we have a simple Spring Boot, [vmware-gemfire-name] `ClientCache` application running locally inside our IDE, we want to expand on this bit and switch to a client/server topology.